GrantSmithDoddle/230-AS-Physiotheraphy/src/tips-from-the-physio.md

 Eat a small meal or snack, aim to eat this within 25-30 minutes after a run.
 Try to eat a higher ratio of carbohydrate to protein 4/3:1.

 3. Stretch<br/>
-All major muscle groups and any areas of tightness or soreness.
-Try to keep moving and stretch within 25-30 minutes for 10-15 minutes if you can.
-Stretches should be held for 20-30 seconds.
+Stretch within 25-30 minutes or as soon as possible for 5-10 minutes at least,  if you can.

 <picture class="image outer-5by3">
     <img class="lazyload blur-up inner-5by3 contain" data-src="/assets/img/stretch.jpg" title="Stretch"